-OH 408-011: After he served in the Korean War, Cox and his family moved to Jordan, Montana where he taught English for a semester.
-After continuing his graduate education at Montana State University, the family went to Ryegate, Montana.
-After finishing his PhD, Cox began his career at The University of Montana-Missoula in 1964 in the science department, eventually becoming a professor of chemistry in the botany department.
-Cox recalls his time on the Faculty Senate, the Pantzer and Dennison presidencies, the erosion of faculty congeniality, and changes to the student body.
+James Cox recalls how he and his family moved to Jordan, Montana, where he taught English for a semester after serving in the Korean War.
+He describes completing his graduate education at Montana State University in Bozeman, Montana, and then moving his family to Ryegate, Montana.
+Cox discusses obtaining his Ph.D. before accepting a job at the University of Montana in Missoula in 1964 in the Science Department.
+He talks about his becoming a professor of chemistry in the Botany Department.
+Cox describes serving on the University of Montana Faculty Senate, the administrations of University of Montana presidents Robert Pantzer and George Dennison presidencies, the erosion of faculty congeniality, and changes to the student body.

 University of Montana--Missoula.
 Mansfield Library